RenderKit/embree/doc/src/compilation.md

     make -j 8

 The executables will be generated inside the build folder.
-We recommend to finally install the Embree library and header files on your system.
+We recommend installing the Embree library and header files on your system.
 Therefore set the `CMAKE_INSTALL_PREFIX` to `/usr` in cmake and type: